hex-digital/guidelines/github-contributing/README.md

 ### Code

-The second part of the branch names show what the project it is for.
+The second part of the branch names show which project it is for.

 For JIRA issues, it will be the associated project code (2-4 letters) from JIRA.